arne-fuchs/edcas-client/README.md

 ### Material Tracker
 Idea: Pick a modification and the tool tracks the missing materials and list them for you.
 Best case would be a description where you can get them
+### Fuel Warning
+Idea: Play sound or spoken text if you jump and fuel is low after jump
 ### (EDDN Adapter)